truzo/tomango-2018/site/content/blog/the-best-times-to-send-your-marketing-emails.md

 title: "When is the best time to send your marketing emails?"
 author: "mark"
 date: 2013-02-08 10:32:30
-excerpt: The mid-morning coffee break?
+description: The mid-morning coffee break?
 Lunchtime?
 Read the research on when to send your marketing emails to get the best open-rate blog/categories:
  - online-marketing
  - tips-and-advice